octopus-db/documentation/docs/source/data_tables.rst

 * OAID -- A unique identifier

 * AUTH -- Author family name.
-If the author is not an individual, but a corporation, '(Corp.)' will be added to the abbreviated corporation name, both of which will be followed by the full corporation name is for instance 'ALA (Corp.)
+If the author is not an individual, but a corporation, '(Corp.)' will be added to the abbreviated corporation name, both of which will be followed by the full corporation name as for instance 'ALA (Corp.)
 Atlas of Living Australia (online)'.
-For corporations, "FORENAME":"WSCC_RESID" fields must not be populated.
+For corporations "FORENAME" : "WSCC_RESID" fields must not be populated.

 * FORENAME -- Auhtor given name(s)

 * INITIALS -- Given name(s) initial(s) incl. full stop and divided by space char.

-* ORCID -- Open Researcher and Contributor ID (https://info.orcid.org/what-is-orcid/). **Preferred external identifier!**
+* ORCID -- Open Researcher and Contributor ID (https://info.orcid.org/what-is-orcid/).
+ORCID is the **preferred external identifier**!

 * SCOPUSID -- Scopus ID (https://www.scopus.com)